kilipan/nasin-toki/README.md

 ### no objects in phrases
 Generally, objects cannot be part of phrases.
-They are a kind of recursion that is usually not done in toki pona.[^objects-in-phrases]
+They are a kind of recursion that is usually not done in toki pona.[^objects-in-phrases] As such, we can use the prepositions as content words in phrases.

 [^objects-in-phrases]: While this is universally true for direct objects (marked with `e`), some people do use indirect, prepositional objects in phrases.
   I personally avoid such constructions, since I dislike a few things about them.